Occasional Use Notices (OUNs)

 The person administering the gambling under an OUN must have a Gambling Commission operating licence (that is, must be a licensed bookmaker).

-We are aware of some instances of the apparent misuse of OUNs.
 Local sporting clubs or other venues seeking to become tracks through a contrived sporting event have utilised OUNs to solely or primarily facilitate betting taking place on events occurring away from the identified venue, examples include the Cheltenham Festival and Grand National meeting.
 Whilst we have not introduced a new licence condition limiting the betting to the outcomes of a race, competition or other sporting event taking place at the track in question whilst the OUN is in force, the situation is being kept under review.